HIV and AIDS – Diseases Ep 2

 Meiosis – Cell Division Ep 4

 Meiosis is a little more complicated than mitosis, and has a different outcome.
-Meiosis is a method of cell division which only happens in the reproductive organs of organisms which reproduce by sexual reproduction.
+Meiosis is a method of nuclear division which only happens in the reproductive organs of organisms which reproduce by sexual reproduction.
 It produces genetically different gametes with half the number of chromosomes as the parent cell.
 These gametes (the egg cells and...
 Continue Reading →

 Binary Fission – Cell Division Ep 3